vaeruiz/vaeruiz/README.md

 - 👋 Hi, I’m @vaeruiz
 - 👀 I’m interested in process
 - 🌱 I’m currently learning in process
-- 💞️ I’m looking to collaborate on (in) process
 - 📫 How to reach me
       -> email: vaeruiz@gmail.com